 Key words-List the key words a potential reader might use when searching for a paper similar to your own.
 A single line of key words is suggested, although up to two full lines are allowed.
-Since the journal is dedicated to cryptocurrency and blockchain research, these terms should be omitted from the list of key words.
+Since the journal is dedicated to Bitcoin and cryptocurrency research, these terms should be omitted from the list of key words.